 When you are discharged, or within the 48 hours that follow, you will be asked to answer the following question:

 "How likely are you to recommend our service to friends and family if they needed similar care or treatment?"

-To find out more about the opportunities available, click here.
+You can find out more information about the Friends and Family survey here.

 Find out about what has been happening around the Trust and see where we have featured in local news stories and television broadcasts.